Sept 15 – Oct 15: Application submissions (by email only)

 NOTE: This is a blind application process; mentors will not know whose work they’re reading.
 Your name will appear ONLY on your application form, and you will be assigned a number for your work sample, synopsis, and artist statement.
 Mentors select mentees based on the application, artist statement, and manuscripts or illustrations they have received.

 New!
 We are offering an additional payment plan for those who could benefit from paying over time:

 Full Payment Option: Check is due in full by January 1st

 Installment Plan Option: Pay in three installments.
 ALL THREE checks are due on December 1st and will be deposited as follows:

 Check #1 dated Dec 1 for $230 (deposited upon receipt)

 Check #2 dated Jan 1 for $150 (deposited Jan 1)

 Check #3 dated Feb 1 for $150 (deposited Feb 1)

 Email our Mentor Program Coordinator Jennifer Simms.

-Or if you have many questions, email us with your phone number and we'll give you a call!
+Or if you have many questions, email Jen with your phone number and she'll give you a call!

 • Send only your best, most polished work